micmejia/bible-dump/NKJV/Mark/Mark 7.md

 So He said to them, "Are you thus without understanding also?
 Do you not perceive that whatever enters a man from outside cannot defile him,

 ###### 19
-because it does not enter his heart but his stomach, and is eliminated, [^g]_thus_ purifying all foods?"
+because it does not enter his heart but his stomach, and is eliminated, _thus_ purifying all foods?"

 ###### 20
 And He said, "What comes out of a man, that defiles a man.